Georgia Eviction Notice Forms

 1. Hand delivery to the other party

-3. Posting at a conspicuous place on the premises, such as the entry door, PLUS delivery by first class mail with a certificate of mailing
+3. If all forms of hand delivery fail: Posting the notice to a conspicuous place on the premises such as the entry door, PLUS mailing the notice on the same day by first class mail to the other party’s last known address, with a certificate of mailing

 Read more